DocHatty14/community-research-mcp/README.md

 ### "No results found"

-- Check that your topic is specific enough (not just "performance" or "settings")
+- Make your query more specific (not just "performance" or "settings")
-- Verify API keys are set for web search sources
+- Check that API keys are set for web search sources
-- Check `get_source_status` for circuit breaker state
+- Run `get_source_status` to see if circuit breakers tripped

 ### "Rate limit exceeded"

-- Wait for the rate limit window to reset
+- Chill and wait for the window to reset
 - Add API keys for higher limits
-- Use caching to reduce repeated searches
+- Rely on caching to avoid repeat searches

 ### "Source is failing"

 - Check `get_source_status` for circuit breaker state
-- Circuit breaker opens after 5 failures, resets after 5 minutes
+- Breaker trips after 5 failures, resets after 5 minutes
-- Some sources may be temporarily unavailable
+- Sometimes sources just go down — it happens

 ---